-The projections presented here use 2016 as the base year, which was the last year of a full population counts through the census.
+The projections presented here use 2016 as the base year, which was the last year of a full population counts through the Census.
 This means that projections are presented for 2016 to 2020, as well as 2020 to 2025.
 Although the years 2017, 2018, and 2019 have already passed, full population counts were not conducted in these years, which means that data for these years is projected from 2016.
 The population projections are based on BC Statistics' population projections for the nearest Community Health Service Area, the Peace River South Rural for Electoral Area E. While the service area's boundaries encompass a larger area than Electoral Area E, the projections provide insight as to how population growth may occur in Electoral Area E if it were to follow subregional trends.
+Appendix C provides a summary of the population projection methodology used in this report.

-4.1 Population and Household Growth
+5.1 Population and Household Growth

 Between 2001 and 2011, the Electoral Area E population decreased from 3,142 to 2,764, before increasing again to 2,949 in 2016.
 From 2016 to 2025, the population is expected to increase to regain the approximate population levels of 2001.
 BC Statistics estimates there was a population decrease between 2016 and 2017 for the Peace River South service area which is reflected in Electoral Area E's population projection trend for that time period.
 This decrease can be attributed to the economic downturn the region experienced in 2016 and the resulting impact on oil and gas activities across northeastern BC.
-Due to renewed activity in the oil and gas industry, the Electoral Area E population is expected to start growing again between 2016 and 2025, and reach a population of approximately 3,161 by 2025 (Figure 27).
+Due to renewed activity in the oil and gas industry, the Electoral Area E population is projected to have started growing since 2017, to reach an approximate population of 3,032 in 2020 (Figure 30).
 This period of growth is expected to be significantly less rapid than the increase in population experienced prior to 2015.